Indiana State Road 37: Southern segment

 The portions of SR 37 between Tell City and I-64, and from Paoli to Bedford, were designated as the Frank O'Bannon Highway, to honor the late former governor, following his death in 2003.
 Between the two SR 37 segments, the O'Bannon Highway designation follows SR 145, SR 56 and US 150 past Patoka Lake, through French Lick and West Baden Springs to Paoli.

+Central segment

+SR 37 resumes as a four-lane freeway off exit 205 of I-69 in Fishers and heads northward.
+It has a few interchanges with local roads before the freeway segment ends north of 146th Street.
+SR 37 then passes just east of Noblesville, meeting SR 32 and SR 38 before leaving Noblesville proper.